Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 Align your visit with seasonal highlights or events for an unique experience.

-If traveling during the wet season, showers are often short bursts.
+If traveling during the wet season, rain showers are often short bursts.
 Plan indoor activities for the afternoons, or use the rain as a chance to relax at your accommodation.
 This flexibility maintains enjoyment despite weather changes.